ppke-nlpg/angela_merkel_and_uncle_jack/README.md

 all_names: list of all extended named entities retrieved from the list "all_NOUN+NOUNs" by a manual filtering

-xnes_Szeged_lemmas_freq: The complete list of the lemmas of the names (the tokens *St. Antonio herceg-nek* 'St. Antonio prince-Dat' and *St. Antonio herceg* 'St. Antonio prince' are one type) in a frequency order.
+XNEs_Szeged_lemmas_freq: The complete list of the lemmas of the names (the tokens *St. Antonio herceg-nek* 'St. Antonio prince-Dat' and *St. Antonio herceg* 'St. Antonio prince' are one type) in a frequency order.
 The list contains 902 types.

+XNEs modified: list of extended named entities that consist of one or more proper nouns and a common noun and its modifier.

 endings_lemma_sorted: List of the second parts of XNEs, the common noun, sorted by frequency.